Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Numerical Demonstrations

-We consider the Gaussian random field $\sfN(0, \sigma^2(-\Delta + \tau^2 I)^{-s})$, where $-\Delta$ is the negative Laplacian with homogeneous Dirichlet boundary conditions on $D=[0,1]^2$.
-The true data distribution $x_1$ is sampled from this distribution with parameters $s=3$, $\tau = 1$, and $\sigma^2 = (4\pi^2+\tau^2)^s$.
-The noise $z$ in the interpolant is sampled from white noise (which corresponds to $\sigma=1, s=0$ in the Gaussian random field).
-We discretize the 2D field on a grid with $N$ points in each dimension and construct flow-based generative models.
-The ODE is solved using the fourth-order Runge-Kutta (RK4) scheme.
+The noise variable $z$ in the stochastic interpolant is sampled from spatial white noise, corresponding to the Gaussian random field with $s=0$ and unit variance.
+The field is discretized on a uniform $N\times N$ grid, and the resulting generative ODE is integrated using a fixed-step fourth-order Runge--Kutta (RK4) method.